technobotanist/VisStudioUnityCamera/courses/visstudiocameraunity/index.md

 ### Camera Options

 There are two camera system options available, one for a 3D environment and the other for a 2D environment.
+There is also an emulator that can be used to test to see how a project will look without having to be in the Visualization Studio.
 Select the option below “Select Camera” that best suits your purposes and follow the instructions given within.